Wednesday, April 10, 2019

 Samples collected by Jamison (1912) while at the Wyoming Territorial Geological Survey contained highly anomalous copper, gold and silver values.
 Later core drilling by the US Bureau of Mines (McGraw, 1954, Soule, 1955) intersected silicified and hydrothermally altered rock at depths to 1,024 feet (Klein 1974).
 An estimate of in situ ore was made by Nevin (1973) based on the available drilling and the ore zone was described to include 35,000,000 short tons averaging 0.21% Cu and 0.022 opt Au.
 Not great, particularly at gold price of $106.48 per ounce in 1973 (Hausel, Blog).
 But gold prices increased over time.

-Personally, I've investigated this property a number of times as a researcher and as a consultant.
-My initial reconnaissance in 1978 led to grants by the University of Wyoming Mining and Minerals Resource Research Institute (MMRRI) to the Minerals Section of the Wyoming Geological Survey to investigate geophysical and geochemical signatures of a group of diamondiferous kimberlites in the Colorado-Wyoming State Line district, search for new kimberlite deposits, and also search for disseminated metal deposits in Wyoming for the University of Wyoming to conduct heap leaching and in situ metallurgical research.
+Hausel investigated this property a number of times as a research and consulting geologist.
+His initial reconnaissance in 1978 led to grants from the University of Wyoming Mining and Minerals Resource Research Institute (MMRRI) to the Minerals Section of the Wyoming Geological Survey to investigate geophysical and geochemical signatures of a group of diamondiferous kimberlites in the Colorado-Wyoming State Line district, search for new kimberlite deposits, and also search for disseminated metal deposits in Wyoming for the UW Engineering Department to conduct heap leaching and in situ metallurgical research.
 At the time, geologists with the Wyoming Geological Survey investigated several deposits around the state, but the Copper King was the most favorable for this kind of research.
-Sampling and mapping of the Rambler Mine was conducted on the Bill Ferguson Ranch in the Silver Crown district, and mapping of the Copper King mine on state land (Hausel and Jones, 1982; Hausel 1997).
+Sampling and mapping of the nearby Rambler Mine was conducted on the Bill Ferguson Ranch in the Silver Crown district, and mapping of the Copper King mine on state land (Hausel and Jones, 1982; Hausel 1997).
 Ferguson (1965) previously sampled the Rambler Mine and provided us with assay reports.
-Over the years, I also identified visible gold in rock samples on the property - something previously unrecognized.
+Over the years, he also identified visible gold in samples on the property - something previously unrecognized.

 Potassic alteration at the Copper King mine